Arnie Ginsburg

 Arnold William Ginsburg (August 5, 1926 – June 26, 2020), known as Arnie "Woo-Woo" Ginsburg, was an American disc jockey in the Boston radio market from the mid-1950s to the 1970s.
-Following this period, he became involved in the business side of radio as a business manager, president and owner of WVJV-TV, and later as an executive with Pyramid Broadcasting and program manager of their Boston station WXKS/1430.
+Following this period, he became involved in the business side of radio as a business manager, president and owner of WVJV-TV 66 and later as an executive with Pyramid Broadcasting and program manager of their Boston station WXKS (1430 AM).

 Early years

 Arnold William Ginsburg was born on August 5, 1926.
 He was raised in Brookline, Massachusetts, the son of Paul Ginsburg, who ran a millinery company, and Sophia (Charak) Ginsburg, who had been a singer prior to marriage.
 His family was of Russian Jewish descent.
-Arnie graduated from Brookline (MA) High School in 1944.
-His first radio job was at the old WORL/950, where he was an engineer for announcer Alan Dary.
+Arnie graduated from Brookline High School in 1944.
+His first radio job was at the old WORL (950 AM), where he was an engineer for announcer Alan Dary.
 He did not intend to be an announcer; but at one point, he sat in on air with Dary and got a good response.
-Despite not having the traditional deep radio voice, Ginsburg developed an audience that wanted to hear more of him, and he moved to WBOS 1600 AM in 1956 to be a night-time disc jockey.
-It was at WBOS, a station that programmed foreign language shows during the daytime, that he developed his own on-air Top 40 show; this prepared him for his move to a full-time Boston Top 40 radio station, WMEX/1510, in 1958.
+Despite not having the traditional deep radio voice, Ginsburg developed an audience that wanted to hear more of him, and he moved to WBOS (1600 AM) in 1956 to be a night-time disc jockey.
+It was at WBOS, a station that programmed foreign language shows during the daytime, that he developed his own on-air Top 40 show; this prepared him for his move to a full-time Boston Top 40 radio station, WMEX (1510 AM), in 1958.